 TStock = Traded volume of bank stock.

-The function form of the model will be b_1,b_2 ----- b_6 are parameters to be determined u_t is the stochastic variable
+The function form of the model will be

-$$PAT = f(a+b_1CAB + b_2SHF + b_3TAS + b_4LOA + b_5SBIX + b_6TStOCK + Ut)$$ -----(3)
+$$PAT = f(a+b_1CAB + b_2SHF + b_3TAS + b_4LOA + b_5SBD; +B_6TSTOCK + Ut) -----(3)$$ b1,b2 ----- b5 are parameters to be determined ut is the stochastic variable

-The above equation enable the researcher to capture long term effect of bank consolidation on performance of banks in Nigeria.
+The above equation enable the researcher to capture long term effect of bank consolidation onperformance of banks in Nigeria.
 The result will help in validating the hypothesis 3 of the study.
-Logically if the performance of banks improves the general economy will be affected positively ,hence our equation 3 can be extended to include economic growth when banks give loans to key sector like agriculture.
+Logically if the performance of banks improves the general economy will be affected positively, hence our equation 3 can be extended to include economic growth when banks give loans tokey sector like agriculture.